 The Bureau of Labor Statistics projects 2.9% employment growth for graphic designers between 2020 and 2030.
 In that period, an estimated 7,300 jobs should open up.

 In this class, students will initially work manually with letterforms to gain a craft-based aesthetic knowledge of type and eventually move toward a digital application of type and typographic design.
 Projects will stress the importance of appropriate type usage while addressing issues of craft, readability, message, and style.
 The software of the Adobe Creative Suite will also be explored.

 GI 217 Digital Technology I

-Students will learn how to use the computer as a production tool.
-The software of the Adobe Creative Suite, including but not limited to InDesign, Illustrator, and Photoshop, will be taught to address current industry standards and requirements.
-Utility programs, prepress and web issues, and file preparation and management skills will also be addressed.
+The goal of this course is to teach students how to use the computer as a production tool.
+The software of the Adobe Creative Suite, including but not limited to InDesign, Illustrator, and Photoshop will be taught in order to address current industry standards and requirements.
+Utility programs, prepress and web issues, and file preparation and management skills will also be taught.

 GD 206 Typography II